Michael Alexander (British Army officer): The capture

 Working for the SBS, Alexander was a 21 year old lieutenant (and temporary captain) stationed in Alexandria, Egypt during the summer of 1942.
 As Alexander later described the episode, he and 20 others were assigned a mission to blow up a munitions dump behind enemy lines.
-The group traveled 30–40 miles by torpedo boat from Alexandria, and then, under cover of darkness, took rubber boats ashore.
+The group travelled 30–40 miles by torpedo boat from Alexandria, and then, under cover of darkness, took rubber boats ashore.
 As they landed, the area burst into light and activity; their landing point turned out to also be the headquarters for the German 90th Light Infantry Division, a crack unit of the Afrika Corps.
 While the other 20 men returned quietly to their torpedo boat, Alexander and a colleague, Corporal Peter Gurney, decided to stay behind and attempt the mission.
 Under cover of darkness, they were able to blow up a tank transporter, but after a two-day effort to get back to British territory, they were captured.